 Debt and mental health issues can spiral into a dangerous cycle.
 Here’s what you can do to help boost your financial and overall health.

-A recent study published by the Journal of Consumer Research took an in-depth look at how financial health affects your overall health and well-being.
+A 2017 study published by the Journal of Consumer Research took an in-depth look at how financial health affects your overall health and well-being.
 The study found that “perceived financial well-being is a key predictor of overall well-being.”

 The correlation between debt and mental health